Battle of Lyngør

+The Battle of Lyngør was fought on 6 July 1812 between the British and Dano-Norwegian navies as part of the Gunboat War.
+A British squadron of one ship of the line and three brig-sloops under James Stewart located the Dano-Norwegian frigate sheltering off Lyngør, and engaged and destroyed her in a fierce engagement; Najadens captain Hans Peter Holm was wounded but survived, but 133 of his crew were killed and a further 87 wounded.
+The British in contrast suffered only 9 killed and 26 wounded, and the battle led to the destruction of Denmark–Norway's last major warship.

 Background

-Denmark-Norway's attempt to remain neutral in the struggle between France and the United Kingdom and their respective allies early in the 19th century came to an end after the United Kingdom's pre-emptive naval actions of 1807, in which the entire Danish fleet was captured, the British operating under the possibility that Denmark-Norway was planning to join the Napoleonic Wars on the side of the French.
+Denmark–Norway's attempt to remain neutral in the struggle between France and the United Kingdom and their respective allies came to an end after the United Kingdom's pre-emptive naval actions of 1807, in which most of the Danish navy was captured, the British operating under the possibility that Denmark–Norway was planning to join the Napoleonic Wars on the side of France.
 The British imposed a blockade on supply lines between Norway and Denmark in the Skagerrak sound, except for Norwegian ships transporting lumber bound for Britain.
 The resulting blockade isolated Norway from both Denmark and from the market and economically impacted Norway.
 Most exports were stopped, as well as grain imports from Denmark.
-The blockade resulted in an economic crisis for Denmark-Norway.
+The blockade resulted in an economic crisis for Denmark–Norway.